Why Are My Carpets Buckling and Getting Wrinkles?

 There are many causes for carpets wrinkling over time.

-It is important that companies use the proper tools when installing your carpet by not using other devices as a substitute or an attachment that could penetrate through the carpet backing.
-These could cause injury, damage to the carpet or result in inadequate stretch.
+It’s important that companies use the proper tools when installing your carpet.
+Using other devices or attachments as a substitute could penetrate through the carpet backing.
+These could cause injury, damage to the carpet, or inadequate stretch.

-- A method to positively engage the carpet without slippage or damage.
-Most approved stretchers usually have a pin plate or similar structure referred to as the “stretcher head.”
+A way to positively engage the carpet without slippage or damage.
+Usually, approved stretchers have a pin plate or a similar structure, referred to as the “stretcher head.”

-- A method to bridge between the “stretcher head” and a stationary structure, usually the opposite wall.
-Typically the stretcher has a series of adjustable metal tubes ending in a padding so not to damage the wall.
+A method of bridging between the “stretcher head” and the stationary structure (usually the opposite wall).
+Typically, the stretcher has a series of adjustable metal tubes that end in padding – this prevents damage to the wall.

-- A leverage or some other form of device that is capable of supplying force or multiplying the force applied by the installer.
-This force is required to allow the installer to elongate the carpet to the correct stretch needed to properly install the carpet.
+A leverage, or similar device, that is capable of supplying force or multiplying the force applied by the installer.
+This force is required to allow the installer to elongate the carpet to the stretch necessary to install it properly.

-- A locking mechanism so the stretcher can be locked into place safely while the carpet is set into place.
+A locking mechanism so the stretcher can lock into place safely while the installer sets the carpet into place.

-The truth for many carpet installing companies they get paid by the install not the quality of the install.
+Many carpet installation companies get paid by the install – not the quality of it.
 Those same companies feel that the power stretcher is too slow and it costs them money.
-Not using an stretcher might save them money but will cause wrinkles to develop over the first 18 months and will void the carpet warranty immediately.
+Forgoing a stretcher might save them money, but it costs you money.
+You’ll probably have to replace or repair the carpet within the next 2 years.

-It is important to ask questions when purchasing a new carpet.
-As the consumer you should know what tools are being used and if possible be present when the carpet is installed.
-Manufacturer warranties are very specific and if not done correctly will cause your new carpet to wear unevenly, wrinkle or become damaged and leave you with a voided warranty.
+It’s important to ask questions when purchasing a new carpet.
+As the consumer, it’s a good idea to know which tools are used and to be present during the installation.
+If done incorrectly, an installation will cause your new carpet to wear unevenly or wrinkle.
+As a result, you’ll find yourself with a voided warranty and a damaged carpet.